eduardo-antunes/plainline/README.md

 You may also pass your own functions as filters.
 Such functions should receive and return a string.
 If they return an additional value and it is truthy (i.e. neither `nil` nor `false`), this causes all following filters to not be run, which may be useful in some contexts.
+It also means you have to take care with functions such as `string.gsub`, which return multiple values; instead of doing `return string.gsub(...)`, do `local res = string.gsub(...); return res`.

 The built-in filters are listed below.